3.5 Structures Within the Right-of-Way

 Proposed City-owned and maintained structures require the approval of the Roadway Structures group of the Department of Transportation.

 - If a retaining wall is not designed to resist hydrostatic pressure, install a 6-inch diameter subsurface drain and 3-inch diameter PVC weep holes spaced 12 feet apart.
 The weep hole shall be placed 6 inches above the finished grade at the toe of the wall, per City of Seattle Standard Plans.
 The subsurface drain shall be tied into the City drain systems, as approved by SPU.
-Refer to the Standard Plans for weep hole detailing.
+Refer to the Standard Specifications for Weep Hole Detailing.

 - If a retaining wall is designed on top of an existing retaining wall, the new retaining wall should be designed with the assumption that the lower wall is not contributing to the lateral support to the slope below the newly designed retaining wall unless approved by Roadway Structures.
 Similarly, if the wall is designed at the toe of a slope below an existing retaining wall, the toe wall shall include the surcharge of the existing wall unless approved by Roadway Structures.
 (See Standard Plans 800 and 801)